CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click on the page to place the legend, accept the suggested values
    in the :guilabel:`New Item Properties` dialog,
 #.
 A legend is added to the layout page, showing layers symbology
-   as set in the main dialog.
+   as set in your QGIS session.
 #.
-As usual, you can click and move the item to where you want it:
+As usual, you can click and move the item to where you want it.

 |moderate| |FA| Customizing Legend Items